-Figure 8 Unsupported Enterprise Management use case
+Figure 8: Unsupported Enterprise Management use case

 Although apparently similar to Use Case 3 above, in this case a single Management Component is shared between the distributed Network Device TOE and another distinct product (Figure 8 shows an example in which the other product is a Firewall device).
 In this case the Management Component is considered to be an “Enterprise Manager” (a central management component for different types of devices), and this use case is not supported by this version of the cPP.
 A similar situation would apply if any other Network Device TOE component was shared with another product.